-Solenoid Valve Operation
+Solenoid Valve Media

 There are many types of gases and liquids that a solenoid valves is used to control and as a result a vast range of types of solenoid valve have evolved to accommodate the specific properties of these gases and liquids.
 The parts of the valve component that come into contact with the controlled media need to be resilient to the potential corrosive effects of that media.
 Various valve seals and associated components must also be carefully chosen for this same reason.